chinapedia/wikipedia.abstract.en/Page/Irreducible_complexity.md

 Origins

-Darwinsblackbox.jpg's controversial book _Darwin's Black Box_ popularized the concept of irreducible complexity.]]
+'s controversial book _Darwin's Black Box_ popularized the concept of irreducible complexity.]]

 Michael Behe developed his ideas on the concept around 1992, in the early days of the 'wedge movement', and first presented his ideas about "irreducible complexity" in June 1993 when the "Johnson-Behe cadre of scholars" met at Pajaro Dunes in California.[49]
 He set out his ideas in the second edition of _Of Pandas and People_ published in 1993, extensively revising Chapter 6 _Biochemical Similarities_ with new sections on the complex mechanism of blood clotting and on the origin of proteins.[50]